10 tips for doing business with European cocoa buyers

 The best way to attract a buyer’s attention is by setting yourself apart from your competition.
 To do so, you need to define your differentiating factor, your Unique Selling Point (USP).
 When you have found your USP, you should actively promote it.
 Storytelling is very important, as both buyers and consumers love to see the story behind a product.

 One aspect that plays a big role in the cocoa sector is origin.
 It is therefore a good idea to invest in online marketing to share the story of the origin of your cocoa beans.
-For example, build a website where you tell your buyers all about the uniqueness of your cocoa varieties, the history of your farm and the terroir (soil) where your farm is situated.
+For example, build a website or create an Instagram or Facebook account, where you tell your buyers all about the uniqueness of your cocoa varieties, the history of your farm and the terroir (soil) where your farm is situated.
 Furthermore, give your story a face by providing good-quality photos of the farmers, their families (ask for authorisation) and the plantations.

-Ingemann (Nicaragua) is a good example of a cocoa company that has already achieved success in this regard.
+Ingemann (Nicaragua) is a good example of a cocoa company that communicates this message well.
 Their website includes information about all aspects of production, cocoa varieties and producing communities.
 The websites of Xoco Gourmet (Honduras) and Balmed (Sierra Leone) are other good examples.

-Giving regular updates about your cocoa farm and/or cocoa products on social media would serve to strengthen your position.
-For example, you could use Twitter, Facebook, LinkedIn, YouTube and Instagram, including by connecting these social media pages to your website.
+Giving regular updates about your cocoa farm and/or cocoa products on social media also serves to strengthen your position.
+For example, you could use Twitter, Facebook, LinkedIn, YouTube and Instagram to share your story.
+Note that you can also connect your social media pages to your own website.
 Buyers use these online social media platforms regularly, as do consumers.